opensearch-project/documentation-website/_dashboards/run-queries.md

 # Running queries in the console

-You can use the OpenSearch DevTools Console to send queries to OpenSearch.
+You can use the OpenSearch Dev Tools Console to send queries to OpenSearch.

 ## Navigating to the console